 Spend the morning exploring the underwater world with two last dives.
 That afternoon, explore the island’s topside.
 Try the area’s artisan liquor, awamori, and visit one of the local factories to learn about how it’s produced.
 Walk out to Japan’s most western point.
 Look for the Yonaguni San - one of the world’s largest moths.
 Peruse the coastline and see what village life is like for the local islanders.
 As the island is still rather rural, the villagers often leave all their doors and windows open to allow the sea breeze to cool off their living quarters.
 Look for beautiful indigenous ponies freely roaming the countryside.

 Fly back to Naha and enjoy a luxurious last day of pampering.
 Shop the fashion houses and see the most fashion-forward pieces in Asia.
 Indulge in a savory local meal along the popular Kokusai Dori Street.
 Champuru, a stir-fry dish, and Okinawa Soba, a noodle soup, are delicious local choices.
-Feel like royalty as you spend your final night relaxing at the lush Ritz Carlton.
+Transfer to the airport in time for your flight onward.

 Rugged coastlines and breathtaking views await at Ailand Hotel on Yonaguni, the westernmost inhabited island of Japan.
 This resort hotel has an outdoor pool, and is located just quick walk from some of the country’s most beautiful beaches.
 With 77 rooms, this resort is always bustling with energy and excitement, and at a three minutes from Yonaguni Airport, it couldn’t be an easier paradise to reach.